PythonNut/cryptomissive/README.md

 CryptoMissive
 =============

 This is a simple JS wrapper for HTML that encrypts its contents.
-It's useful to those who already posses a secret key.
+It's useful to those who already possess a secret key.

 Usage
 =====